-There were 2 significant aspects that facilitated labor intensity and therefore cost if the originality was to be followed to a T. By the nature of the joinery and rosette detail on the original, we could tell that both the cross members and verticals were 1” square solid bar.
-What that meant was that the verticals could be continuous but the 6 horizontals had to be fitted welded and sanded between every upright which would have dictated hundreds of hours of labor.
-Rather we provided the strategy of channel horizontal members and through punching, then sliding verticals through that.
-The custom forged rosettes were then mounted onto the face side of that.
+There were two significant aspects that would facilitate labor intensity and cost if the original was to be followed “to a T.” By the nature of the joinery and rosette detail on the original, we could tell that both the cross members and verticals were 1” square solid bar.
+That meant that the verticals could be continuous, but the six horizontals had to be fitted, welded, and sanded between every upright, which would have dictated hundreds of hours of labor.
+Rather, we provided the strategy of channel horizontal members and through punching, then sliding verticals through that.
+The custom-forged rosettes were then mounted onto the face side of that.
 This tactic allowed us to maintain design continuity and save the client thousands of dollars.
 The heavy-duty gate hinge post was an original beauty.
-To completely recreate all the precise details would have cost approx. $15,000 for the 2 hinge posts.
-We brainstormed, did some value engineering and came up with a similar look in aircraft grade aluminum for half the cost.
-We finished the project off with a flat-black powder-coat to get the old-world look, and because it was aluminum, the client never has to worry about rust, and it provides security and peace of mind for his comfortable upscale home in New Jersey.
+To completely recreate all the precise details would have cost approximately $15,000 for the two hinge posts.
+We brainstormed, did some value engineering, and came up with a similar look in aircraft grade aluminum for half the cost.
+We finished the project off with a flat-black powder-coat to get the old-world look, and because it was aluminum, the client never has to worry about rust.
+It provides security and peace of mind for his comfortable upscale home in New Jersey.